 There is no fundamental reason why Western and Chinese instruments cannot play in the same ensemble, as long as the composer/arranger is aware of differences in volume etc (think of Bach including both recorder and trumpet in his Brandenburg Concerto No.2)---so some works have been written to include CUCOS players from both ensembles.

 CUCOS is an "all-comers" amateur orchestra with no auditions---its attraction to Westerners lies in the novelty of the music (and, in the case of CID, the instruments) rather than a professional standard---and it has to cope with the unpredictability of which instruments will be available in which terms.
 So when my father wrote a piece to unify the two ensembles in 2008/09, he made the instrumentation quite flexible and said feel free to rearrange as necessary.
 (His piece quoted the Chinese melodies from my earlier arrangement and expanded the textures.)

-My father's piece was not played, partly because our rearrangement work couldn't keep up with changes in available instruments as students came and went.
-But it did result in others being more inclined to the idea of performing a joint piece, and:
+My father's piece was not played, but it did result in others being more inclined to the idea of performing a joint piece, and:

 - in 2010 CID invited some WID players to join in for a piece called Golden Age (with lots of fun time-signature changes);